Academic Catalog

 Goal 3.3 Increase educational opportunities for citizens across the region.

-Admission Requirements for College
+Admission Requirements For College

 The College of Health Sciences accepts applications from all persons who are qualified for admission to the University.
 All applicants must provide evidence of their ability to meet the academic standards established by the various programs.
 Due to enrollment limitations of some programs, applications should be made early.
 Applications received after the deadline of a program will be processed and admissions recommended on a space available basis.
 Specific entrance requirements for each program are shown in the departmental sections of this Catalog.